I have been wanting to write this down for a long time but one thing or the other kept me from completing my pregnancy chronicles.

 I later learnt, that while in the theatre I had suffered a massive cardiac arrest and had almost died but was revived with CPR and time management.
 It was this cardiac thumping and the sequence of events that I had felt while in theatre.

 My beautiful daughter is indeed my new life.
 Gifted to me by the Almighty, this new life has come with the massive responsibility of giving my precious daughter the best of everything and an upbringing she rightfully deserves.

 Days moved on, we were discharged on the sixth day, i.e. 24 hours after my husband arrived.
-The drama was yet to begin and we all were yet to see, hear and experience some life changing events in the very near future which saw my daughter landing in neonatal I.C.U. at the age of less than ten days.
+The drama was yet to begin and we all were yet to see, hear and experience some life-changing events in the very near future which saw my daughter landing in neonatal I.C.U. at the age of fewer than ten days.

 Recovering from the shocks, pain and emotional setbacks of that time might take me my lifetime, but I am determined to keep my Pari safe from the monsters who caused us all that pain and suffering.
 (I’ll write the details of what happened soon after my discharge on a separate post).

 I wouldn’t have wanted to live if she wasn’t around.
 Pari, you are my everything, calling you my life is just an understatement.